Snap election

 A snap election is an election that is called earlier than the one that has been scheduled.
 Snap elections in parliamentary systems are often called to resolve a political impasse such as a hung parliament where no single political party has a majority of seats, when the incumbent prime minister is defeated in a motion of no confidence, to capitalize on an unusual electoral opportunity, or to decide a pressing issue.
 Snap elections are called under circumstances when an election is not required by law or convention.

 A snap election differs from a recall election and by-election in that a completely new parliament is chosen as opposed to merely re-electing individual seats in an already established assembly.

 Early elections can be called in certain jurisdictions after a ruling coalition is dissolved if a replacement coalition cannot be formed within a constitutionally set time limit.
 In some countries a referendum can result in a snap election.
+Public support for snap elections varies with the government approval rate.

 In countries where the power to call snap elections (the dissolution of parliament) lies with the incumbent head of government (such as a prime minister), they often result in increased majorities for the party already in power provided they have been called at an advantageous time.
 However, snap elections can also backfire on the incumbent resulting in a decreased majority or in some cases the opposition winning or gaining power.
-As a result of the latter cases, there have been occasions in which the consequence has been the implementation of fixed-term elections.